-When the complaint arrives at the Society, a Public Protection Officer (PPO) will review it.
+When the complaint arrives at the Society, an Ethics Officer will review it.
 We aim to respond acknowledging receipt of a complaint within 2 weeks.

-We aim for the PPO to determine whether to proceed within 4 weeks from our acknowledgment of receipt.
+We aim for the Ethics Officer to determine whether to proceed within 4 weeks from our acknowledgment of receipt.
 Possible reasons for a complaint falling outside our remit include: